mehrdadfazli/CAAC/README.md

 ## Dataset Requirements
 To run the experiments, you need to download the following datasets:

-- **AMBER Dataset**: Please download the AMBER dataset from its original repository [INSERT LINK HERE].
+- **AMBER Dataset**: Please download the AMBER dataset from its original repository [AMBER](https://github.com/junyangwang0410/AMBER).
 Ensure it is extracted and accessible on your system.
 - **MS COCO 2014 Validation Set**: Required for the POPE and CHAIR benchmarks.
-Download the validation set from the official MS COCO website and prepare it for use in the experiments.
+Download the validation set from the official [MS COCO](https://cocodataset.org/#home) website and prepare it for use in the experiments.

 ## Environment Setup
 To set up the required environment, follow these steps: